 If you are dealing with side effects from medication or treatment for a service-connected health condition or are experiencing side effects from the medication you took during military service, you may be eligible for VA benefits for these conditions.

-Hiring a VA-accredited lawyer
+Hiring a VA disability lawyer

 Navigating the rules about how medications affect VA benefits and figuring out if your rating decision applied the rules correctly can be challenging.
 It could be helpful to have an accredited VA disability lawyer take a second look.